sscovil/csv-to-sorttable/readme.txt

 Tags: data, table, csv, import, sort, sortable, sorttable Requires at least: 3.2.1
 Tested up to: 3.5.1
-Stable tag: 4.1.3
+Stable tag: 4.2

 Import data from a spreadsheet (.csv file format) and display it in a sortable HTML table.

 == Description ==

-CSV to SortTable is great for anyone who keeps track of important information using a spreadsheet.
-It could be used for product catalogs, inventory lists, leaderboards in a competition, or any other application requiring a data table.
+CSV to SortTable is great for anyone who wants to display information from a spreadsheet on a WordPress website.
+This plugin can be used to display product catalogs, inventory lists, leaderboards or anything else that can be stored in a CSV file.

 = How To Use =